0xsimsch/noterain/README.md

 - Multiple file support with easy switching
 - Export to MIDI
 - Persistent settings (theme, volume, colors, MIDI device)

+### PWA Support
+- Install as a standalone app on desktop or mobile
+- Automatic updates when new versions are available
+- Offline support with cached piano samples

 ## Getting Started